Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

-When creating a new software product, wouldn’t it be nice to know upfront what to take into account to create something secure?
+Wouldn’t it be nice to know in advance the key elements required to build secure software right from the start?
 Unfortunately, every development framework allows you to configure things in an insecure way, so it is clear that something extra must be done.
 This is where the concept of “security requirements” come in.
 They differ from functional requirements because they often dictate something that SHOULDN’T happen.
 Security issues are often unintended byproducts of well-intended features, so scrutinizing these is paramount to (re)gain a good security posture for your organization.
-In this session we’ll dive into the rules of well-written security requirements, how to test them.
+In this session we’ll dive into the rules of well‑written security requirements, how to test them.

 Target Audience